 Either way, it can be contaminated with heavy metals.
 You must buy pharmaceutical grade methylene; but don’t be surprised if your urine or faeces turn blue.

 I do anyway take 50 mg CoQ10 for mitochondrial support.
-If I had cancer, or early Alzheimer's, dementia or Parkinson's, I would certainly consider methylene blue.
+If I had cancer, or early Alzheimer's, dementia or Parkinson's, I would certainly consider Methylene blue but in modest doses.

 Go to: What is TUDCA?